harrygreen/grunge-stack/README.md

   npm run dev
   ```

-This starts your app in development mode, rebuilding assets on file changes.
+This starts your app in development mode at http://localhost:3000/, rebuilding assets on file changes.

 ### Relevant code: